Article by CanQualify.com

 Supplier, contractor, vendor and subcontractor prequalification should not be a difficult process.
 Some providers seem to be more focused on profits instead of focusing on helping you, your organization and the suppliers that work for you.
 Do not allow your prequalification provider to treat your contractors with any sort of contempt.
 Your contractors should be viewed and treated as their customers and with a high degree of respect and support.

-Contractor prequalification should help the process run smoother for all involved.
+Contractor prequalification should help the process run more smoothly for all involved.
 If yours does not, it may be time to consider other services available.